platformsh/platformsh-docs/docs/src/get-started/introduction.md

 You spend your time creating amazing experiences, not managing infrastructure.

-Get started by following this guide.
+Get started with Platform.sh by following this guide.

 ## Why

-DevOps is complicated.
-Want to scale with consistency.
+The process of testing, deploying, and monitoring web applications (often grouped together under the term DevOps) can be complicated.
+You want to scale your offerings while maintaining consistency and reliability across your applications.

+Platform.sh simplifies your development workflows and helps you automate manual tasks across a fleet of websites.
-The idea is to create build images you can test and then deploy with confidence.
+You can create build images you can test and then deploy with confidence, knowing the changes work the same in production as they have in your development process.

+See a more detailed overview of Platform.sh and how it can fit within your workflow in this video:

+{{< youtube ny2YeD6Qt3M >}}

 ## What you need

-See what you need
+You need a few things before you can start creating projects.

 ### A Platform.sh account